mikes222/mapsforge_flutter/mapsforge_flutter/README.md

 Others:

 - support rotating map (do not rotate the text and icons)
-- crisper view (take the physical resolution of screens into account)
 - some flaws with text spawning multiple tiles
 - Unit tests